kaelzhang/skema/doc/assign.md

 And the validator has been transplanted into the setter of the property `foo`.

-If we assign a new value to `foo`, there will be an error.
+If we assign a wrong value to `foo`, there will be an error.

 ```js
 a.foo = 5